island-is/island.is/handbook/technical-overview/auth/scopes-and-tokens.md

 ### `offline_access`

-Request a Refresh Token along with other tokens which can be used to request new Access Tokens.
-Note that your Client needs to be configured to allow offline access and Refresh Tokens.
+Request a Refresh Token with other tokens, which can be used to request new Access Tokens.
+Note that your Client needs to be configured to allow offline access to receive Refresh Tokens.

 ## Access Tokens